joachimvh/policy-conflict-resolver/README.md

 1. In case a policy uses custom profile relations that could also indicate different rule instances, these will not be detected.
 2. If the target and/or action are linked to the policy instead of the rule, the extractor will be unable to handle that.

+### ODRL focus

+Currently, some components are still assuming too much that the input will be ODRL.

 ## Components.js